CMSC128-C3L/ICS-Online-Library-System-Project/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-If npm start doesn't work and the react-scripts is present in package.json, then just type this command:
+If npm start doesn't work and the react-scripts is present in package.json, then just type this command:\
 `npm install`

-If react-scripts, axios, yarn are not present in package.json, run:
+If react-scripts, axios, yarn are not present in package.json, run:\
 `npm update --force`\
 `npm install axios`\
-`npm install react-scripts --save`\
-`npm install -g yarn`
+`npm install multiselect-react-dropdown`

 ### Backend: `npm run dev`